 Comprehensive Metabolic Panel Blood Test

-A Comprehensive Metabolic Panel (CMP) is a broad screening test which is used to evaluate organ function and electrolyte balance as well as aid in the diagnosis of conditions such as diabetes, liver disease, and kidney disease.
+A Comprehensive Metabolic Panel (CMP) is a broad screening test that is used to evaluate organ function and electrolyte balance as well as aid in the diagnosis of conditions such as diabetes, liver disease, and kidney disease.
 This test is also useful for monitoring people receiving treatment for conditions that affect the liver or kidneys.
 The CMP contains all of the measurements in a Basic Metabolic Panel and most of the same measurements as a Hepatic Function Panel and a Renal Function Panel.

 A CMP includes the following tests: